The Music Director / Conductor

-Under Mr. Heyde’s direction, the Baylor Symphony has been selected to perform at the Texas Music Educators Clinic/Convention seven times and has again been invited to appear in February of 2014.
+Under Mr. Heyde’s direction, the Baylor Symphony has been selected to perform at the Texas Music Educators Clinic/Convention seven times and was again invited to appear in February of 2014.
 In December of 2003, the Baylor Symphony was featured with other School of Music ensembles in a PBS Special, “Christmas at Baylor” that was aired nationally in over 350 markets with an estimated audience in excess of six million viewers.
 Under Mr. Heyde’s direction, the Baylor Symphony has also appeared by invitation at the prestigious Piccolo Spoleto Festival in Charleston, South Carolina and at a national convention of the American String Teachers Association and the College Orchestra Directors Association.
 The Baylor Symphony was privileged to accompany the last public performance of revered violinist Joseph Gingold and has also worked with a number of other distinguished American performers and composers such as Robert Shaw, William Kraft, Jacob Druckman, and Lorin Hollander.
 Mr. Heyde led the Symphony in concerts in San José, Heredia, and Cartago, Costa Rica, in March 2004.
 In November 2010, he led the Baylor Chamber Orchestra on a concert tour of Flanders, with performances in Antwerp, Ostend, Louvain, and Tongeren.
-The Baylor Symphony has been selected through a blind audition process to be one of two collegiate orchestras to perform at the College Orchestra Directors Association National Conference in January of 2014.
+The Baylor Symphony was selected through a blind audition process to be one of two collegiate orchestras to perform at the College Orchestra Directors Association National Conference in January of 2014.

 A recipient of Outstanding Teacher Awards at West Virginia University and Baylor University, Mr. Heyde is a member of the International Kodály Society, Pi Kappa Lambda, Mu Omicron, College Orchestra Directors Association, Texas Music Educators Association and Texas Orchestra Directors Association, in addition to other professional associations.
 He is a member of the North West Rotary Club.